hit

 The River Valley Silica Project is host to a high purity quartz vein.
 Publically available historical* purity results and mapping indicate that the quartz vein is up 99.9% pure SiO2.
 Historical* mapping indicates that the quartz vein is over 300m long and over 40m wide.

 Figure 5. (above) Historical Results; enlarged image of SiO2 section from lab assay table results from the 2019 report.
-Site visit by professional geologist Raymond Wladichuk, CEO of Qi Materials, confirms that these historical reports appear to be accurate.
+Site visit by professional geologist Raymond Wladichuk, CEO of Qi Materials, confirms that these historical reports appear to be accurate;

 Figure 6. (above) Location Map of River Valley Silica Property with inset claims map (different scale) -- 65 kilometres north east (as the crow flies) from the world-class mining camp of Sudbury, Ontario.
 It is easily accessed by existing road infrastructure, and a short trip to the River Valley network of rail transfer stations.
 The Property covers an area of approximately 47 hectares.